AaronLasseigne/aaronlasseigne.github.com/_posts/2016-01-04-rubys-new-safe-navigation-not-equal-operator.md

 ### A Brief Overview of Safe Navigation

-Let's say we have an Array of Integers.
+Let's say we have an array of integers.
 We want to know if the first one is positive.
 To check we might do something like: